unquist/rpg-bot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start rpg-bot locally by running:

-    % bin/hubot
+Clone this repo to a local directory.
+From within the directory, run

+    ./bin/hubot

+to run the app.
+This will also install the node modules so may take longer the first time.

-You'll see some start up output and a prompt:
+You'll see some startup output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     rpg-bot>